Catalogs

 In any case, at some point it was decided that the Big Jim gorilla style body would not be used, even in smaller scale, and so Beast Man was given a unique, updated sculpt.
 This 1981 Mark Taylor B-sheet shows a synthesis of his earlier designs into an all-new beastly character with simian features.
 In this B-sheet he is called Beast Man, but he had previously been given the working name of Tree Man:

-In this version we see a call out for the familiar color scheme of orange fur with red armor and blue loincloth.
+In the version above we see a call out for the familiar color scheme of orange fur with red armor and blue loincloth.
 But it appears from the first mini comic (“He-Man and the Power Sword”) that Beast Man’s color scheme was originally dominated by red, like the predecessor bear and gorilla designs.
 Perhaps they were still playing with color options at this point.

 Here is how he would have looked if he had been colored like the toy: